Introduction to Sixth Form

 The school prides itself on a close working relationship with parents.

-Ashby School specialises in the delivery of Level 3 qualifications.
+As well as a huge variety of traditional A levels, the school also specialises in bespoke Level 3 courses.
 The range of subjects on offer is updated annually on this website.

 The numerous opportunities for students to become involved in activities outside the classroom include charity fundraising, sports, House activities, the School Council, working with local primary school children, and the Duke of Edinburgh Award scheme.